New Jersey Beach Towns

 Avalon & Stone Harbor

-Kid-friendly activities abound in the beach town of Keansburg, where you’ll find the Keansburg Amusement Park & Runway Rapids Waterpark, with thrilling rides, bumper cars, water slides and interactive water features.
-Anglers can find their spot along the Keansburg Fishing Pier, and those looking to take a peaceful walk with oceanfront views can explore the Keansburg Waterfront Boardwalk.
+Kid-friendly activities abound in the beach town of Keansburg, where you’ll find the Keansburg Amusement Park & Runaway Rapids Waterpark, with thrilling rides, bumper cars, water slides and interactive water features.
+Anglers can find their spot along the Keansburg Fishing Pier, and those looking to take a peaceful walk with oceanfront views can explore the Keansburg Boardwalk.
 Or, if you need a break from the sunshine, enjoy a book at the nearby Keansburg Waterfront Library.
 This is a FREE beach with metered street parking.

 Long Beach Island (LBI)